fire1ce/raspberry-pi-pir-motion-display-control/README.md

 ## Contributors

-Thanks to [Boris Berman ](https://github.com/bermanboris/raspberry-pi-pir-motion-display-control) for the script rewire from function to classes
+Thanks to [Boris Berman ](https://github.com/bermanboris/raspberry-pi-pir-motion-display-control) for the script rewrite from function to classes